 The Un Reveal: Velvet Sky removes the helmet of the mysterious biker chick who's been allied with Madison Rayne, only to find a mask underneath.
 (It has since been revealed that this woman is Tara.
 You know, the "spider-lady.")

-At least until he brought out a machete, wore some crazy pants and painted a tribal marking on his face that looked like a penis.
+Wild Samoan: Averted by Samoa Joe.
+At least until he brought out a machete, wore some crazy pants, painted a tribal marking on his face that looked like a penis and started biting people.
 Thankfully, he's gotten far away from that, but it did a lot towards killing his push.

 Since Hogan arrived, Christopher Daniels and Awesome Kong, among others, have left/been released from TNA (with Daniels infamously showing up at a Ring Of Honor event just days after his release from TNA, shocking everyone with his appearance).
 Tara (aka WWE's Victoria) also left.
 Daniels and Tara have returned since (though Tara was released again in 2013), but Kong became Kharma in WWE.